Falkirk: Landmarks

+On Falkirk High Street lies the Falkirk Steeple.
+The current building was built in 1814 and is protected as a category A listed building.
+A stylised image of the steeple appears on the crest of Falkirk Football Club.
+The Steeple is widely regarded as the centre point of the town.
+Nearby, on Cow Wynd is the Tattie Kirk, a Category B listed octagonal former church built in 1804, adjacent to its former graveyard.

+The FTH Theatre (the "Falkirk Town Hall Theatre") in West Bridge Street was commissioned to replace the old town hall in Newmarket Street which was demolished in 1968.
+In 2022, it was announced that the Town Hall and FTH Theatre would close as the building required significant renovation.
+In 2023, it was announced that the council would purchase the empty former Callendar Square shopping centre.
+The centre is due to be demolished in 2024 with a view to constructing a combined new town hall, theatre, library and civic space for Falkirk.

+Alongside the M9 between Falkirk and Grangemouth, The Kelpies are 30 m horse-head sculptures depicting kelpies (shape-shifting water spirits).
+They are part of Helix Park, a land transformation project to improve the connections between and around communities in Falkirk.

 Transport

 Roads

-The Falkirk Area occupies a central position in Scotland, with direct access from the key north-south and east-west motorway networks: the M9 from the north and east and the M876 from the west.
+The Falkirk Area occupies a central position in Scotland, with direct access from the key north–south and east–west motorway networks: the M9 from the north and east and the M876 from the west.
 Falkirk has main rail and canal routes within easy reach from Edinburgh and Glasgow; it is central to access to both Glasgow and Edinburgh airports.
-Falkirk is well situated both for access by rail from England and for access to other parts of Scotland excluding Fife, which has no direct rail link to Falkirk other than morning and evening commuter services from Kirkcaldy to Glasgow.
+Falkirk is well situated both for access by rail from England and for access to other parts of Scotland excluding Fife, which has no direct rail link to Falkirk.
 Road access is to Fife provided by the Kincardine Bridge, Clackmannanshire Bridge and the Forth Road Bridge, via the M9.

 Railway

 Falkirk has two railway stations: Falkirk High and Falkirk Grahamston.

 Falkirk High is on the main Glasgow-Edinburgh line, with connections to either city running on a 15-minute frequency.
 At peak times, 8 trains per hour stop: 4 for Glasgow Queen Street via Croy and 4 for Edinburgh Waverley, via Polmont and Linlithgow.
 Journey times to Edinburgh vary from 24 minutes to 35 minutes, depending on stopping stations and time of day; the journey time is between 18 and 28 minutes to Glasgow.

 Falkirk Grahamston lies on the Edinburgh to Dunblane Line.
-To Edinburgh Waverley, there are 4 trains per hour, with journey times varying from 25 minutes to 34 minutes; faster trains stop at Edinburgh Park and Haymarket, slower trains additionally stop at Polmont and Linlithgow.
-To Glasgow Queen Street, there are 2 trains per hour via the Cumbernauld Line with journey times from 39 minutes to 43 minutes, plus an evening express service (the 17.33 from Glasgow to Markinch) taking 26 minutes.
-There is also a daily direct service to/from London (King's Cross) provided by London North Eastern Railway and the Caledonian Sleeper to London Euston in the southbound direction only also calls here.
-The main station building was opened in 1985 and serves over 950,000 passenger journeys each year.
+To Edinburgh Waverley, there are 4 trains per hour, with journey times varying around 34 minutes.
+To Glasgow Queen Street, there are 2 trains per hour via the Cumbernauld Line with journey times from 39 minutes to 43 minutes.

 Buses

-Falkirk bus station lies in the town centre and has bus routes providing links to the cities of Stirling, Edinburgh and Glasgow, as well as local routes.
+The former Falkirk bus station lies in the town centre however since 20 August 2018 has been closed.
+Its bus routes which provided links to the cities of Stirling, Edinburgh and Glasgow, as well as local routes have now been moved to the nearby street of Newmarket Street.